How Does a Part IX Agreement Affect my Car Loan Application?

 How will a Part IX affect my ability to get a car loan?

 There is nothing stopping you from applying for a car loan while you have a Part IX Debt Agreement in place, however, you may not have the success you hope for.
 The idea of a Part IX is to help you pay off debts, so getting in deeper in the process isn’t something lenders will smile upon.
 Once you’re discharged from your agreement – it’s another story.
-There are various lenders outside of the big banks who are more than willing to give people with a bad credit history a fair go.
+There are various lenders outside the big banks who are more than willing to give people with a bad credit history a fair go.
 If you apply for a bad credit car loan and can show you can make your repayments, you’ll give yourself the best possible chance of finance approval – and a new car!
 (Subject to approval, depending on your overall circumstances).
 Rapid Finance may be able to assist in finding car finance that works for you – even if you have a Part IX.

 Call us on 1300 467 274 to see if we can help you.